mbergenlid/nes-copter/docs/_drafts/2018-02-02-draw-on-screen.markdown

 1 1 1 1 3 3 3 3
 ```

-and the corresponding colour palette:
+together with the corresponding colour palette:

 ```
 0 => Transparent
 1 => Green
 2 => Don't care
-3 => Red
+3 => Blue
 ```

 Splitting the pattern into the two planes gives